GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/expressions.rst

     exp:= 'exp' |> 'exp'
     exp:= 'exp' <| 'exp'

-daScript supports pipe operators.
+Daslang supports pipe operators.
 Pipe operators are similar to 'call' expressions where the other expression is first argument.

 ::